East Orange, New Jersey

 “We’re doing everything from cleaning up vacant lots to cleaning up lots that are currently occupied but not in compliance with code.
 We’ve established a vacant and abandoned properties taskforce and in two year’s time, we’ve generated close to $2 million in revenue – and that’s revenue that’s been left on the table, because one of the laws that we’re using was enacted in 2004.
 It had gone unused by the prior administration for all that time, leaving much needed revenue on the table, but more importantly not contributing to the improvement of the community, but rather allowing it to deteriorate more and more.”

-Two major municipal initiatives exemplify Taylor’s devotion to the notion of taking care of the assets that the city already has.
+Two major municipal initiatives exemplify Taylor’s devotion to the notion of taking care of the assets that East Orange, New Jersey already has.
 “East Orange owns and operates its own water utility – the East Orange Water Commission,” he begins.
 “When I took office, the city had a $10 million deficit.
 We’ve got an annual budget of about $135 million, so a $10 million deficit was a large hurdle to have to get over.
 The Water Commission accounted for about $3 million of that deficit.
 It was plagued by mismanagement, as well as criminal activity, wherein the former Director and Executive Director were indicted and subsequently convicted and sent to prison.
 That gives you a snapshot of what we were dealing with.
 But rather than take the easy way out and sell the asset, as many urban communities do, or have done, we took a more bold and strategic approach and said, ‘How can we turn this from a loss-leader to a revenue generator for our city; how can we provide safe and clean drinking water to our customers; how can we preserve and create jobs; and how can we create experiential learning opportunities for the young people in our community in the areas of science, technology, engineering, and mathematics, with this asset right here in our backyard?’
 We applied for, and were approved for, a $3+ million bond from the local government services division of the Department of Community Affairs and were able to convince them that our plan made sense for the short and long term versus what they were trying to do which was to get us to sell it.”

 Another poorly managed, municipal asset was the city-owned golf course.
 “East Orange is one of the few municipalities in the state that owns and operates its own golf course,” Taylor continues.
 “It was far from a luxury item when I took office, as it was losing about three or four hundred thousand dollars a year for the last several years.
 And so we looked at how it was operated and realized that it needed to be run more like a business than like a Division of Recreation which is where they had it in the organizational structure.
 Rather than sell that asset, as again, the state tried to convince me to do, we put together yet another plan that made sense.
 (I always say: ‘If it doesn’t make dollars, it doesn’t make sense.’)